se-rene/epam-js-mentoring-programme/module-2/README.md

 # Task 4.3
 Add addUsersToGroup(groupId, userIds)method which will allow adding users to a certain group.
 Use transactionsto save records in DB.

+--

+# Task 5.1
+Add express middlewarewhich will log which service method has been invoked and which arguments have been passed to it.

+# Task 5.2
+- Add express middlewarewhich will log all unhandled errors and return a standard message with HTTP code 500 (Internal Server Error).
+(Remark: Do not modify the status code and the message for other errors like validation errors from the previous task.
+- Add error handling to process.on(‘uncaughtException’,...).
+- Add Unhandled promiserejection listener to log errors.

+# Task 5.3
+Every method in the controllers should log the errors which should include the following information:
+- method name;
+- arguments which have been passed to the method;
+- error message.